 Bassarath talks up Bravo for vice-captaincy role

-PORT OF SPAIN, Trinidad (CMC) — Trinidad and Tobago Cricket Board president, Azim Bassarath, has backed experienced left-hander Darren Bravo for the vacant post of vice-captain of the West Indies Test side.
+PORT OF SPAIN, Trinidad (CMC) — Trinidad and Tobago Cricket Board president, Azim Bassarath has backed experienced left-hander Darren Bravo for the vacant post of vice-captain of the Test side.

-With convenor of selector, Roger Harper, confirming recently that no vice-captain had been chosen for the upcoming tour of New Zealand, Bassarth said the 31-year-old Bravo's experience would make him an excellent choice to fill the role.
+With convenor of selectors Roger Harper confirming recently that no vice-captain had been chosen for the upcoming tour of New Zealand, Bassarth said the 31-year-old Bravo's experience would make him an excellent choice to fill the role.

 “I would support Darren Bravo as the vice-captain of the West Indies team,” Bassarath told i95FM Sports.